Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 2.7 Changing schemes retrospectively

 Retrospective changes to retail schemes are not normally allowed.
-The VAT and Duty Tribunals have repeatedly confirmed the principle that, where you operate a scheme according to the published rules (or an agreed variation), the tax which is due under that scheme is the correct VAT for the period.
+The Tax Tribunals have repeatedly confirmed the principle that, where you operate a scheme according to the published rules (or an agreed variation), the tax which is due under that scheme is the correct VAT for the period.
 You cannot change schemes retrospectively simply because another scheme produces a lower or different valuation.

 HMRC may allow retrospective change in exceptional cases.
 If you think you have exceptional grounds for a retrospective change you should contact VAT general enquiries giving as much detail as possible.